-The NDIS can provide all people with disability with information and connections to services in their communities such as doctors, sporting clubs, support groups, libraries and schools, as well as information about what support is provided by each state and territory government.
+This includes connections to doctors, community groups, sporting clubs, support groups, libraries and schools, as well as providing information about what support is provided by each state and territory government.

 The NDIS now supports over 500,000 Australians with disability to access the services and supports they need.

 This includes supporting approximately 80,000 children with developmental delay, ensuring they receive supports early so that they achieve the best outcomes throughout their lives.

 For more information you can view the Participant Service Charter.

 We’re testing a new computer system and some improvements to the way we deliver the NDIS in Tasmania from 14 November 2022.

 This test is for Tasmania only and not everyone will be involved.
 Learn more about the Tasmania test.